nicklockwood/FXImageView/README.md

     @property (nonatomic, assign) NSTimeInterval crossfadeDuration;

-This porperty controls the duration of the crossfade animation when the image finishes processing and is displayed, measured in seconds.
+This property controls the duration of the crossfade animation when the image finishes processing and is displayed, measured in seconds.
 The default duration is 0.25.
 Set the duration to zero to disable the crossfade altogether.

     @property (nonatomic, assign) CGFloat reflectionGap;